 Quality assurance and evaluation

 The OHSU UCEDD partners with the state of Oregon Office of Developmental Disability Services to conduct evaluation and quality assurance work.
 Projects include process and methods review and recommendations for the Oregon Needs Assessment tool pilot testing, evaluation of service quality, access and cost under the 1915(b) Medicaid Waiver, the annual National Core Indicators survey, and monitoring the implementation of the Lane vs. Brown Settlement Agreement.
-Learn more here.
+Learn more about our QA and evaluation work here.

 Health disparities among people with disabilities

 Our health disparities research projects focus on preventable and unjust differences in health, access to health care, or quality of health care affecting people with disabilities.
-Learn more here.
+Learn more about our health disparities work here.

 Design to Learn